 How to Block Websites Using the Hosts File on Windows & Mac

 To access the hosts file in Windows, open Notepad, then hold Ctrl+O. Navigate to ‘C: > Windows > System32 > drivers > etc’ and open hosts file.
 After the last line of the text you see, type 127.0.0.1 and then the URL of the website you wish to block.
 Repeat this step in new lines for as many URLs as you want to block.
 Finally, save the file and reboot the computer.
+To learn more about Windows, visit our resource page on Windows parental controls.

 The typed command is the same on Mac computers.
 However, you need to look for the hosts file in a different location and open it with another program.
 You should open Terminal, ‘type sudo nano /etc/hosts’, and press return.
+To learn more about Mac computers, visit our resource page on Mac and Macbook parental controls.

 Disadvantage of Restricting Children’s Internet Access Using the Hosts File